Connect file storage to a cloud server in another pool

 -

 Click Connect.
-Do not close the window until you see the message that the network is connected.
-After that, in the control panel:
+Do not close the window until you see a message that the network is connected.
+After that, in the Control Panel:

 Configure a local port on the cloud server that is included in the global router network.
 On the port, assign an IP address from the subnet you created on the global router for the corresponding pool.